impactoss/impactoss-user-manual/usecases.md

 #### 3. User type: Contributor

-To learn about the contributor role go to
+To learn about the contributor role go to:

 * [**Contributor overview**](/contributors/contributor.md)